ttmdung203/MDGroupAvatarView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 Drag UIView to storyboard or xib file.
-Then assign class of this view is UIGroupAvatarView.
+Then assign class of this view is MDGroupAvatarView.

 NOTE: ```localGroupAvatarView ``` and ```urlGroupAvatarView``` in this example are two properties connected to Storyboard.